Muzietto/transformerz/README.md

 The idea is to implement the algorithm described in [1] avoiding the official mtl stuff and using instead the Lego blocks described in [2].

+Why's that?
 The `mtl` library features transformers which implement a lot of each other's interfaces.
 This allows to invoke operations with little care about which layer of the monad pile we're in.

 I believe that, in order to understand this complicated matter, it's better to start by keeping the various layers clearly separated and use `lift` consciously whenever we need one or another operation.